 Although Anstruther doesn’t have its own airport, you can fly to Edinburgh Turnhouse Airport (EDI), which is located 32 miles from Anstruther.
 Newcastle Airport (UK) is the most popular, with regular flights from American Airlines, British Airways, Cathay Pacific and other airlines departing from the United Kingdom.
 The shortest domestic flight to Anstruther departs from Belfast and takes around 50m.

-AccesRail is the most popular train carrier serving Anstruther, followed by Lumo.
-The train journey from Anstruther to Glasgow takes 1h 30m and costs around £18 for a one-way ticket.
-When coming by train from Newcastle upon Tyne, expect to pay about £9 for a 1h 48m trip.
+Lumo is the most popular train carrier serving Anstruther, followed by AccesRail.
+The train journey from Anstruther to Liverpool takes 3h 25m and costs around £27 for a one-way ticket.
+When coming by train from Manchester, expect to pay about £23 for a 3h 29m trip.

 Another option to get to Anstruther is to pick up a car hire from Manchester, which is about 190 miles from Anstruther.
 You’ll find branches of GREEN MOTION and DRIVALIA , among others, in Manchester.

 Expect to pay £1.49 per litre in Anstruther (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £17.87 and £23.82.
-Intermediate (Peugeot 3008 or similar) is the most popular car type to hire in Anstruther, while also 25% cheaper than other types, on average.
+Depending on the size of your car hire, filling up the tank will cost between £17.78 and £23.71.
+The most frequently booked car type in Anstruther is Intermediate (Peugeot 3008 or similar).
+If you’re looking to save money, though, keep in mind that Economy car hire (Vauxhall Corsa or similar) is, on average, 25% cheaper than other car hire types in the city.